Known Limitations and Design Debt

 - Conflicts: Can interfere with other layer surfaces on the Background layer

 Correct approach: Use zwlr_layer_surface_v1::get_popup to create proper xdg_popup surfaces.
-However, the SCTK library has this method but the iced fork doesn’t expose it.
+However, iced_layershell does not currently expose this.

 Workaround: The current fullscreen overlay approach was also chosen because iced has a HiDPI scaling regression where newly created surfaces initially render blurry.